-These keel cooling tanks are normally welded into the 'swim' of the narrowboat, using the 8mm steel plate hull as one side of the tank to transfer the engine heat to the canal water.
-The required surface area for keel cooling our engines in narrowboats is as detailed.
+Narrowboats: These keel cooling 'skin' tanks are normally welded into the 'swim' of the narrowboat.
+They use the hulls' 8mm steel plate as one side of the keel cooling tank that transfers the engine heat into the canal water.
+The larger the engine / horse power the larger the 'skin' tank surface area that is required for keel cooling our engines.
+Keel cooling pipes under the hull of yachts or work boats, that achieve the same surface area can also be used.